8 a.m. – 4:30 p.m. Monday – Friday

 In order to participate in the program, IDHS requires a pre-application before the sub-application period opens in the fall.
 The pre-application is designed to identify projects that have been developed sufficiently enough by a community to be competitive during the national BRIC application evaluation.
 It is used to determine project eligibility and the community's understanding of BRIC rules and regulations.

-Communities interested in the BRIC program should complete a pre-application form.
-The pre-application submission period for BRIC is now closed.
+The pre-application period is closed.
 Want to stay updated?
 Sign up to receive Mitigation emails.

 - Benefit-Cost Analysis Calculator: Benefit-Cost Analysis (BCA) determines a hazard mitigation project's future risk reduction benefits and compares them to the costs.
 This produces a Benefit-Cost Ratio (BCR).
 Projects are considered cost-effective when the BCR is 1.0 or greater.
 Learn more and download the BCA software from FEMA